callistaenterprise/k8s-tutorial/README.md

  * From the Kube-Kluster app menu, choose 'Reload'

+### Local environment

+To be able to build Docker images locally ensure that you have a local Docker Engine running, assuming named ´default´:

+`docker-machine start default`

+Setup environement variables in your temrninal:

+`eval $(docker-machine env default)`

+To be able to push Docker images to the private docker registry add an entry in your local `/etc/hosts` file:

+`192.168.64.1 registry`

 ## Step 0 - Verify the cluster

 You now have an empty cluster with two working nodes configured, as shown by the commands below.